-&lt;sup>1 While developing the project and running the survey, we encountered different words: technical director, circus technician, head rigger, accrocheur·se, gréeur·se...Finally, we decided to use the word "rigger" to simplify the work.
+1 While developing the project and running the survey, we encountered different words: technical director, circus technician, head rigger, accrocheur-se, gréeur-se...Finally, we decided to use the word "rigger" to simplify the work.
 While the title in the contract and the tasks may change, everyone who took part in the survey recognizes him/herself in the cloud of meanings to which the word "rigger" refers.
-For more info about the meaning and etymology of the word "rig", you can visit the dedicated wiktionary page.
-For the sake of brevity, in this text we will use the word "rigger" as a synonym of "circus school rigger", except where clearly indicated.
+For more info about the meaning and etymology of the word "rigg", you can visit the dedicated wiktionary page.